ddutjnrevenge-universe/MachineLearningforDataScience/README.md

-# Machine Learning for Data Science
+# Machine Learning for Data Science (in progress...)
+This repository is an archive of CS208: Machine Learning for Data Science class with 5 projects equivalent to 5 homework assignments, including:
+1. Naive Bayes classification
+2. K-means and Hierarchical clustering
+3. Decision tree and Random forest
+4. Support Vector Machine (SVM)
+5. Deep neural network